ronnyonjetech/Algorithms/README.md

 Before diving into algorithms, it’s important to first study **data structures**.
 The reason is simple: **algorithms are built on top of data structures**.

+Data structures are concerned with **how data is stored in the main memory (RAM)** and how it can be accessed, managed, and modified efficiently.

 There are two types of data structures which are **physical and logical data structures**

 ### Physical Data Structures